MarcelEindhoven/bga-verdant/Design.md

 # Game state
 - Standard player data like player score, player name and whose turn it is
-- Plant, item and room decks.
+- Plant, item and room decks (which is everything that can be randomly drawn).
 This includes everything not yet drawn, the market, players storage, all cards and items in players homes
+- Thumb tokens are modelled as a number on plant cards, room cards and as player property
+- Verdancy is modelled as a number property of plant cards
-- Not yet implemented: pots, thumb tokens, verdancy and victory cards
+- Not yet implemented: pots, and victory cards

+## Fixed properties
+Pot values, required verdancy and victory points are modelled as card properties.
+Card/item colour is modelled as card type number.

+# UI
+- The UI is responsible for all choices made by human players just like the server is responsible for all choices made by AI players.
+- Calculations required by human as well as AI player (for example empty positions adjacent to rooms) are executed at server side and sent to the UI whenever updated.
+- Communication from UI to server consists of simple arguments in a function call.
+- Update from the server include updated cards plus optional simple arguments.

+## Mapping use cases to server-UI communication
+### Place initial plant
+UI->server: element ID where plant is to be placed Server->UI: New stock event with card
+### Select item and card from market, place card
+UI->server: market element IDs of item and card, element ID where card is to be placed Server->UI: move card event with card, move item event with item (to storage), updated home event with calculations